randomblast/drupal-facebook/README.txt

   that Drupal will detect the new theme.

 - Edit your settings.php file (sites/default/settings.php, depending
   on your install) to include fb_settings.inc (in this directory).
   For example, add this at the very end of your settings.php:

   require_once "sites/all/modules/fb/fb_settings.inc";

   (Or whatever path is appropriate, could be "profiles/custom/modules/fb/fb_settings.inc")

+  See the end of this file for other configuration you may add to settings.php.

 - Enable the Facebook modules via the drupal admin pages, as usual.
   You must enable at least fb.module and fb_app.module.
 You will